Llandudno Ladies F.C.: History

-Following the demise of Wrexham Ladies F.C., Llandudno Ladies and Rhyl & Prestatyn Ladies F.C. were the only clubs from North Wales remaining in the Welsh Premier Women's Football League until the 2019-20 season.
+Following the closure of Wrexham Ladies F.C. in 2016, Llandudno Ladies and Rhyl & Prestatyn Ladies F.C. were the only clubs from North Wales remaining in the Welsh Premier Women's Football League until the 2019–20 season.

-Llandundo Ladies began the 2019-20 season in the Welsh Women's Premier League, but withdrew in December 2019 citing a difficulty in recruiting and retaining players.
-Their resignation request was accepted and as such their playing record in the 2019-20 season was expunged.
+Llandudno Ladies began the 2019-20 season in the Welsh Women's Premier League, but withdrew in December 2019 citing a difficulty in recruiting and retaining players.
+Their resignation request was accepted and as such their playing record in the 2019–20 season was expunged.

+2021–present

+In 2021, the Welsh Women's Premier League was renamed the Adran Premier, and the second tier split into Adran North and Adran South.
+They returned to playing in the 2021-22 season, joining the Adran North, and winning their conference that season.
+However they had not yet applied for a new Tier One license, so were not eligible for promotion to the Premier.

+In the 2022-23 season, they came in third in the conference.

+In the 2023-24 season, Llandudno finished as champions of the Genero Adran North, however, they lost the promotion play-off 4-0 to Briton Ferry Llansawel and missed out on promotion to the Genero Adran Premier.

+In the 2024-25 season, Llandudno failed to win the title, and finished 4th place in the Adran North, below Connah's Quay (1st place), Llanfair United (2nd Place) and Felinheli (3rd place).